shantanu319/gestureEyeTracking/README.md

 Packages used: Numpy, Pyautogui, OpenCV, Mediapipe, Scikit

 Currently work is being done to shift primary operation to the eyes (for switching windows, and clicking on objects).
-The program does not require an extremely high quality program but it can help, the user should also make sure the background is well lit.
+The program does not require an extremely high quality camera but it can help, the user should also make sure the background is well lit.